boostkpi/docs.github.io/docs/release-notes/index.md

 1. TOC
 {:toc}

+## July 2024
+### Features
+- **AI Data Analyst Enhancements**: Added support for stored SQL queries in workspace as a way to provide more context.
+Improved function logging in Python and backend for better traceability and debugging.

+### UI Updates
+- **General Improvements**: Added loading animations to the workspace editor to enhance user feedback during data loading processes.
+Updated FAQ history list styling and maximized width for FAQ/Alert chat for a more streamlined user experience.
+Introduced an 'unsaved changes' notification to alert users to save modifications, preventing data loss.
+- **Workspace Management**: Implemented enhancements in the SQL editor within the AI chat, including fixes for query appending and execution feedback.
+Updated workspace UI components, such as adjusting the SQL editor width and improving icon button sizing.

+### Backend Updates
+- **Functionality and Performance Enhancements**: Enhanced the logging of functions within the backend and Python environments to include more detailed and structured logs.
+Removed unnecessary try-catch blocks for cleaner code and improved error handling on Google Cloud Functions.
+- **System Enhancements**: Fixed issues with message formatting and updated 'function' naming conventions for consistency and clarity.

 ## June 2024
 ### New Features
 - **ADA (AI Data Analyst) Enhancements**: Added support for workspaces and custom